ub-cavas/AutowareAuto/src/perception/filters/off_map_obstacles_filter_nodes/design/off_map_obstacles_filter_nodes-design.md

 # Design
 This is a standard ROS-level wrapper for the pure `off_map_obstacles_filter` package.

-It fetches a lanelet map, and filters all incoming `BoundingBoxArray` messages.
+It fetches a lanelet map, and filters all incoming `DetectedObjects` messages.
 To calculate their overlap with the map, it also transforms them from their native frame into the map frame by asking `tf2_ros` for a transform with the same timestamp.

 ## Assumptions / Known limits